skx/go.vm/README.md

 #### Traps

 The instruction `int` can be used to call back to the emulator to do some work on behalf of a program.
-Only two traps are defined right now:
+The following traps are currently defined & available:

 * `int 0x00`
    * Set the contents of the register `#0` with the length of the string in register `#0`.